Sarah Lewis, PharmD

-- Informing your doctor or radiologist if you are nursing or if there is any possibility that you may be pregnant.
+Informing your doctor or radiologist if you are nursing or if there is any possibility of pregnancy.
 It is also important to tell your doctor if you plan on becoming pregnant, breastfeeding, or losing weight in the future.

 How do I prepare for my breast reduction?

 You are an important member of your own healthcare team.
 The steps you take before surgery can improve your comfort and outcome.

 You can prepare for breast reduction surgery by:

 Answering all questions about your medical history and medications.
 This includes prescriptions, over-the-counter drugs, herbal treatments, and vitamins.
 It is a good idea to carry a current list of your medical conditions, medications, and allergies at all times.

 Getting preoperative testing as directed.
 Testing varies depending on your age, health, and specific procedure.
 Preoperative testing may include a breast exam, mammograms, chest X-rays, blood tests, and other tests as needed.

 Losing excess weight before the surgery through a healthy diet and exercise plan